-In 2015, Berkshire Health Systems reopened the North Adams emergency room via court order.
+Shortly after NARH closed, Berkshire Health Systems reopened the North Adams emergency room via court order.

 Over the past two years, the hospital system has invested millions of dollars to add outpatient care in radiology, orthopedics and obstetrics programs.
 It has also focused on special programs geared toward the region’s battle against tobacco, diabetes and cardiovascular problems.

 But three years later, the 32 inpatient beds it had before are still missing.
 Dassatti says a full-service hospital is what will give residents and their families peace of mind with a bed to stay in if necessary.

 “It should not be a for-profit industry.
 It should be an industry where we take care of the needs of the people,” he says.

 But not everybody agrees.

 “The North Berkshire Region and certainly the City of North Adams… I could not be any happier at this point in time,” North Adams Mayor Richard Alcombright says.
 “When I look back three years later, three years ago where we were it was just a devastating time for this community and those who work there and for folks in general.”

 Alcombright says the hospital that closed was financially unsustainable, and that’s why it went bankrupt.